adobe-apiplatform/umapi-documentation/en/samples/SampleGroups.md

 You can manage which users have the Admin role for products with a POST request to either the **action/{orgId}** endpoint or to the specific product endpoint, **{orgId}/products/{productId}**

-You can also manage the user membership and roles for Product Configurations with a POST request to the specific configuration endpoint, **{orgId}/products/{productId}/configurations/{configId}**.
+You can also manage the user membership and roles for Product Profiles with a POST request to the specific configuration endpoint, **{orgId}/products/{productId}/configurations/{configId}**.

 ### Manage roles for a user

-Add and remove the Admin role for a specific user in specific Product Configurations with a POST request to the **action/{orgId}** endpoint.
+Add and remove the Admin role for a specific user in specific Product Profiles with a POST request to the **action/{orgId}** endpoint.

 ```json
 ========================= REQUEST ==========================